Skip to content

 News

-The conviction follows a thorough investigation by homicide detectives, demonstrating the Met’s commitment to tackling serious violence and bringing dangerous offenders to justice.
+This follows a thorough investigation by homicide detectives, demonstrating the Met’s commitment to tackling serious violence and bringing dangerous offenders to justice.

 Anthony was fatally shot by Cole on Thursday, 19 June 2025, when attending a wake on Imperial Way, Croydon.